About webPOISONCONTROL®

 What's a "poison exposure"?

 Toxicologists use the term "poison exposure" instead of "poisoning" to refer to an incident involving a person who swallows or comes in contact with a substance that might be poisonous.
-Contact could be swallowing, splashed in the eyes or on the skin, breathed in, or injected.
-Often the substance isn't as toxic as one initially thinks it might be, or the amount taken is so low that no bad effect is expected.
-Since symptoms may not develop, technically these exposures can't be called "poisonings".
+Contact could be swallowing, splashed in the eyes or on the skin, breathed in, injected or even a bite or sting.
+Often the substance isn't as toxic as one initially thinks it might be, or the amount taken is so small that no bad effect is expected.
+Since symptoms may not develop, technically these exposures can't be called "poisonings."

 What's been the impact of webPOISONCONTROL on traditional poison centers?